Ex-NY Assembly Speaker Sheldon Silver gets 7 years for corruption

-NEW YORK --Sheldon Silver, the former New York Assembly speaker who brokered legislative deals for two decades before corruption charges abruptly ended his career, was sentenced Friday to seven years in prison.
+NEW YORK --Sheldon Silver, a former New York Assembly speaker who brokered legislative deals for two decades before criminal charges abruptly ended his career, was sentenced Friday to seven years in prison by a judge who said political corruption in the state "has to stop."

-The fate of Silver, 74, rested with a judge who ordered him imprisoned for 12 years after his first conviction in 2015.

-That conviction was tossed out by an appeals court that said the Democrat's trial must conform with a recent Supreme Court ruling redefining the boundaries of corruption law.
+The punishment, announced by U.S. District Judge Valerie E. Caproni, was five years less than the 12-year sentence she gave to Silver after he was initially convicted in the case in 2015.

+She noted that the conviction of the 74-year-old Democrat came in a year in which Joseph Percoco, a once-close aide to Democratic Gov. Andrew Cuomo, and former New York State Senate leader Dean Skelos, a Republican, were also convicted at corruption trials.

+She said "further reflection" led her to the conclusion that the original sentence was longer than necessary.

+Given a chance to speak, Silver, requesting mercy, said: "Going forward, I feel I will continue to be ridiculed and shamed."

-At a second trial this spring, a jury once again found him guilty of earning nearly $4 million illegally by collecting fees from a cancer researcher and real estate developers.
-Prosecutors say he invested those proceeds and collected another $1 million in illegal profits.
+Silver's original conviction was tossed out by an appeals court, but he fared no better at a second trial this spring.
+A jury once again found him guilty of taking nearly $4 million in return for legislative favors he performed for a cancer researcher and real estate developers.

-In a letter to U.S. District Judge Valerie Caproni, Silver begged for mercy.
+In a letter to the judge, Silver had begged for mercy.
+His lawyers had asked that he be given a shorter sentence with a community service component that would allow him to get out from behind bars.

 "I pray I will not die in prison," Silver wrote, saying he was "broken-hearted" that he damaged the trust people have in government.

-"The work that has been the focus of most of my life has become dirty and shameful," Silver said in his letter.
+"The work that has been the focus of most of my life has become dirty and shameful," Silver had said in his letter.
 "Everything I ever accomplished has become a joke and a spectacle. ...
 I beg for your mercy so that I can somehow go out into the world again to atone to everyone I have hurt."

-Prosecutors told Caproni in a written submission that they had proved that Silver "repeatedly corrupted the great power of his office for personal profit and caused incalculable damage to the public trust."
+Prosecutors had argued that Silver "repeatedly corrupted the great power of his office for personal profit" and should get at least a decade in prison.

-Prosecutors said Silver should spend well over 10 years in prison.
-Defense attorneys argued for far less prison time and a community service component that would allow him to get out from behind bars.
+After the sentence was announced, U.S. Attorney Geoffrey S. Berman said in a statement that he hoped the "fittingly stiff sentence sends a clear message: brokering official favors for your personal benefit is illegal and will result in prison time."

-First elected in 1976, Silver served as speaker for 21 years, resigning after his 2015 arrest.
-Known for his often inscrutable comments and wary, phlegmatic demeanor, Silver gained the nickname "the Sphinx."
+First elected in 1976, Silver served as speaker for 21 years, resigning after his 2015 arrest from a seat that served lower Manhattan.

-The sentencing comes 10 days after Dean Skelos, the former New York Senate leader, and his son, Adam, were convicted of extortion, wire fraud and bribery at a retrial for each of them.
+His sentencing comes 10 days after Skelos and his son, Adam, were convicted of extortion, wire fraud and bribery at a retrial for each of them.

-The once-powerful Republican and his son also were granted a new trial after the Supreme Court narrowed public corruption law as it reversed the conviction of former Virginia Gov. Bob McDonnell.
+Like Silver, Skelos and his son also were granted a new trial after the Supreme Court narrowed public corruption law as it reversed the conviction of former Virginia Gov. Bob McDonnell.
+They were also convicted at a retrial.

 Over 30 New York state lawmakers have left office under a cloud of criminal or ethical allegations since 2000.
 More than a dozen have been convicted of charges including authorizing bribes to get on a ballot, diverting money meant for community programs into a campaign and skimming funds from contributions to a Little League baseball program.